 Driving while intoxicated (DWI) is a serious offense in the state of New York and carries some serious penalties, including a criminal record.
-One of the most common questions we get with clients who are charged with a DWI after a drinking and driving incident is, ‘can you go to jail for a DWI?’
+One of the most common questions we get from clients who are charged with a DWI after a drinking and driving incident is, ‘Can you go to jail for a DWI?’

 The short answer is yes, there is always a possibility that your offense could land you in jail.
 However, the likelihood of that happening will depend on the exact circumstances around your DWI charge.
-Before you make any decisions about your case, it is important to speak with a highly rated Suffolk County DWI lawyer.
+Before you make any decisions about your case, it is important to speak with a highly-rated Long Island DWI lawyer.
+At The Law Offices of Jason Bassett, our experienced lawyer, Jason Bassett, is dedicated to protecting your rights.
+We will work tirelessly to build a strong defense strategy tailored to your unique situation.
+Don’t navigate the legal system alone; contact us today at (631) 259-6060 to schedule a confidential consultation and find out how we can help to reduce your DWI charges.

 Penalties for DWI in NY